 “You are not a short-order cook.
-Make a decision about what you will serve, and stick to it.
-If your child does not want to eat all or part of the meal, do not make them something different,” Dr. Lappe says.
+Make a decision about what you will serve, and stick to it,” she says.
+“If your child does not want to eat all or part of the meal, try to avoid making them something different.”

 Kids may need exposure to a food 10 to 20 times before they decide to eat it.
 It can take another 10 to 20 tries before they determine if they like it.
 So if your child rejects something, try again in a few weeks, Schnee advises.

-“There is no magical quantity for how much they need to eat to earn dessert, but they should have made a reasonable attempt to try the meal,” Dr. Lappe says.
+“There is no magical quantity for how much they need to eat to earn dessert, but they should have made a reasonable attempt to try the meal,” Schnee says.

 Perhaps your child is overweight.
-You could feel tempted to make some foods completely off-limits, but “forbidden” foods are a draw for kids and they tend to overeat these foods whenever they get the chance.
+You could feel tempted to make some foods completely off-limits, but “forbidden” foods are a draw for kids, and they tend to overeat these foods whenever they get the chance.

 Instead, take a balanced approach by encouraging healthier treats and smaller portions of those treats.
 Again, this is where modeling is important.
 For example, it’s OK to have ice cream, but everyone should have the kiddie portion and consider going for frozen yogurt with dark chocolate instead of sprinkles and whipped cream.